Skip to main content

 3 Types of Female Catheters

-Jessica is the Sr. Marketing Specialist at 180 Medical, where she's worked for 13 years.
-Her favorite part of her job is getting to be creative and seeing the positive impact we can make on our customers' lives.
+Jessica is the Sr. Marketing Specialist at 180 Medical, and she has been with the company for 15 years.
+She loves getting to be creative in her role and hearing from customers about the positive impact we've made on their lives.

-Outside of work, you can find her hanging out at home with her husband and their dogs or browsing garden centers where she will almost certainly buy another houseplant she doesn't really need.
+Outside of work, you can find her hanging out with her husband and their dogs or browsing garden centers (where she will almost certainly buy another houseplant she doesn't really need).